Total harmonic distortion: Definitions and examples

-where Vn is the RMS value of the nth harmonic voltage and V1 is the RMS value of the fundamental component.
+where Vn is the RMS value of the nth harmonic voltage, and V1 is the RMS value of the fundamental component.

-In practice, the THDF is commonly used in audio distortion specifications (percentage THD); however, THD is a non-standardized specification and the results between manufacturers are not easily comparable.
+In practice, the THDF is commonly used in audio distortion specifications (percentage THD); however, THD is a non-standardized specification, and the results between manufacturers are not easily comparable.
 Since individual harmonic amplitudes are measured, it is required that the manufacturer disclose the test signal frequency range, level and gain conditions, and number of measurements taken.
-It is possible to measure the full 20–20 kHz range using a sweep (though distortion for a fundamental above 10 kHz is inaudible).
+It is possible to measure the full 20 Hz–20 kHz range using a sweep (though distortion for a fundamental above 10 kHz is inaudible).

 Measurements for calculating the THD are made at the output of a device under specified conditions.
 The THD is usually expressed in percent or in dB relative to the fundamental as distortion attenuation.

-A variant definition uses the fundamental plus harmonics as the reference, though usage is discouraged:
+A variant definition uses the fundamental plus harmonics as the reference:

 These can be distinguished as THDF (for "fundamental"), and THDR (for "root mean square").
 THDR cannot exceed 100%.
 At low distortion levels, the difference between the two calculation methods is negligible.
 For instance, a signal with THDF of 10% has a very similar THDR of 9.95%.
 However, at higher distortion levels the discrepancy becomes large.
 For instance, a signal with THDF 266% has a THDR of 94%.
-A pure square wave with infinite harmonics has THDF of 48.3%, or THDR of 43.5%.
+A pure square wave with infinite harmonics has THDF of 48.3% and THDR of 43.5%.

 Some use the term "distortion factor" as a synonym for THDR, while others use it as a synonym for THDF.

 The International Electrotechnical Commission (IEC) also defines another term total harmonic factor for the "ratio of the RMS value of the harmonic content of an alternating quantity to the RMS value of the quantity" using a different equation.

-THD+N
+THD + N

-THD+N means total harmonic distortion plus noise.
+THD + N means total harmonic distortion plus noise.
 This measurement is much more common and more comparable between devices.
-It is usually measured by inputting a sine wave, notch filtering the output, and comparing the ratio between the output signal with and without the sine wave:
+It is usually measured by inputting a sine wave, notch-filtering the output, and comparing the ratio between the output signal with and without the sine wave:

-Like the THD measurement, this is a ratio of RMS amplitudes, and can be measured as THDF (bandpassed or calculated fundamental as the denominator) or, more commonly, as THDR (total distorted signal as the denominator).
+Like the THD measurement, this is a ratio of RMS amplitudes and can be measured as THDF (bandpassed or calculated fundamental as the denominator) or, more commonly, as THDR (total distorted signal as the denominator).